Advocacy for Early Childhood Education | Kidango

 Our state has made huge commitments and policy changes to move towards an Early Care and Education (ECE) field that is professionally and financially supported to create environments where all children can thrive.
 Our priorities this year are grounded in our strongly held conviction that we must continue this momentum if we are to achieve the transformative system changes California has laid out in the Master Plan for Early Learning and Care.
 This can be seen in the issues we will advocate for on a state level, as well as our focus on implementing new policies and practices in the most beneficial ways possible for children.

-2023-2024 Budget Priorities
+2024-2025 Budget & Policy Priorities

 Ongoing Policy Priorities